goruco/goruco.github.com/speakers/_posts/2012-5-22-wynne-matt.md

 ---
-layout: post
+layout: speaker-header
-title: Matt Wynne
+title: SOME ONEMatt Wynne
 meta: Hexagonal Rails
 desc: Matt explains why this happens, and shows you a way out, using a ports-and-adapters or hexagonal architecture to introduce a separation between your application's domain logic, and the Rails framework.
 image: /images/speakers/small/matt.jpg